torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 BPF previously introduced special instructions for access to packet data that were carried over from classic BPF.
 These instructions used an instruction class of BPF_LD, a size modifier of BPF_W, BPF_H, or BPF_B, and a mode modifier of BPF_ABS or BPF_IND.
+The 'dst_reg' and 'offset' fields were set to zero, and 'src_reg' was set to zero for BPF_ABS.
 However, these instructions are deprecated and should no longer be used.
 All legacy packet access instructions belong to the "legacy" conformance group.